Sridevi Bungalow: Boney Kapoor Is Disgusted By Priya Prakash Varrier & Arbaaz Khan

 How Hrithik Roshan Helped Sameera Reddy To Overcome Stammering?

-Earlier, Priya Varrier, who became an overnight sensation after her wink stint, had reacted to the entire hullabaloo around the project and had said that it's the director's and the producer's concern because she is just portraying a character, which they have given her.
+Earlier, Priya Varrier, who became an overnight sensation after her wink stint, had reacted to the entire hullabaloo around the project and had said that it's the director's and the producer's concern because she is just portraying a character, which they had given her.

-Speaking of negativity, Priya had said she won't let any negativity affect her because she has just starting her career in films and she's also a very big fan of Sridevi.
+Speaking of negativity, Priya had said that she won't let any negativity affect her because she has just started her career in films and she's also a very big fan of Sridevi.
 So, she won't do anything intentionally to hurt her fans' sentiments.